Punjab Rangers

 The Punjab Rangers (formally Pakistan Rangers (Punjab)) (Punjabi:پنجاب رینجرز) is a federal paramilitary force in Pakistan.
 It is one of nine Civil Armed Forces and is one of two Ranger forces with the other one being the Sindh Rangers, which operates in Sindh province.
-The corps operates administratively under the Interior Ministry of Pakistan but is usually commanded by officers on secondment from the Pakistan Army.
+The paramilitary operates administratively under the Interior Ministry of Pakistan but is usually commanded by officers on secondment from the Pakistan Army.
 Their primary purpose is to secure and defend about 1300 km of the northern part of the border with neighbouring India.
 They are also often involved in major internal and external security operations with the regular Pakistani military and provide assistance to municipal and provincial police forces to maintain law and order against crime, terrorism and unrest.

 As part of the paramilitary Civil Armed Forces, the Rangers can fall under the full operational control of the Pakistan Armed Forces when necessary.
 This is not exclusively limited to a wartime scenario, but whenever Article 245 of the Constitution of Pakistan is invoked to provide "military aid to civil power".